zammad/zammad-admin-documentation/system/objects/types.rst

       :alt: Available settings for Text fields

 Tree Select
-   Provides a select like field with up to 6 layers of options.
+   Provides a select-like field with up to 6 layers of options.
    Does not allow setting a default value.

    .. figure:: /images/system/objects/settings_treeselect.png